2024

 August 24, 2017.
 UW Study Finds Surprising Lack Of Research On How Air Pollution Affects Birds: Researchers Try To Find Bigger Picture Among Few Individual Studies.
 Wisconsin Public Radio.

 August 11, 2017.
 Canary in the Coal Mine: Survey captures global picture of air pollution’s effects on birds.
-University of Wisconsin–Madison.
+University of Wisconsin–Madison Newsroom.

 May 5, 2017.
 Zoethica.
 Isthmus.